Course - System Biology and Biological Networks - TBT4165

 - Explain basic concepts, models, and statistical measures to characterize the properties of general networks, as well as using the software tool Cytoscape to analyze empirical networks.

-- Explain the organization and construction process of genome-scale metabolic networks, explain the principles behind constraint-based analysis (especially Flux Balance Analysis), as well as being proficient in the use of the COBRA toolbox in MatLab for the numerical analysis of empirical models.
+- Explain the organization and construction process of genome-scale metabolic networks, explain the principles behind constraint-based analysis (especially Flux Balance Analysis), as well as being proficient in the use programming tools using COBRA functions for the numerical analysis of empirical models.

 Learning methods and activities

-Lectures, homework and exercises (PC-lab).
+Lectures and hand-in projects (PC-lab).
 Lectures will be given in English.

 - Computer lab